SHIP Statewide Meeting

 Navigating the Government Hedge Maze: Understanding Local Power and Processes to Achieve PSE Change

-Scott Kelly, Public Health Law Center
+Mike Freiberg, Public Health Law Center

 While it is often said that “all public health is local,” working across and within the different levels of our government can be tough.
 Understanding of the roles, responsibilities and priorities of our local government partners can critical to an initiative’s success or failure.
 This interactive session will provide an overview of how cities, counties, school districts and other local governments work in Minnesota – a “nuts and bolts” examination of the decision makers and the decision-making processes that can be applied to current and future initiatives.